TrevorPilley/phone-number-parser/README.md

 PhoneNumber.TryParse("+442079813000", out PhoneNumber phoneNumber);

 // If the phone number string is not in international format:
-// Specify the ISO 3166 Alpha-2 code for the country as the second parameter.
+// Specify the typed CountryInfo instance for the country as the second parameter.
-PhoneNumber.TryParse("01142726444", "GB", out PhoneNumber phoneNumber); // Alternatively the typed CountryInfo PhoneNumber.TryParse("01142726444", CountryInfo.UnitedKingdom, out PhoneNumber phoneNumber);
+PhoneNumber.TryParse("01142726444", CountryInfo.UnitedKingdom, out PhoneNumber phoneNumber); // Alternatively the ISO 3166 Alpha-2 code PhoneNumber.TryParse("01142726444", "GB", out PhoneNumber phoneNumber);

 // The phone number string is not in international format and the country code is not known:
 PhoneNumber.TryParse("02079813000", out IEnumerable<PhoneNumber> phoneNumbers);